Windows Time Client.

 A typical network time synchronization scenario is depicted in the diagram shown below.

-Each workstation synchronizes to a central time server on the corporate LAN.
+Each workstation running PresenTense Time Client synchronizes to a central PresenTense Time Server on the corporate LAN.
 This guarantees a coherent propagation of time to all clients.
-The corporate time server synchronizes to one or more atomic clocks on the global internet using the Network Time Protocol and offers time services to clients/workstations.
+The corporate time server synchronizes to one or more local GPS Master Clocks and also has the backup option of synchronizing to a time server on the internet using the Network Time Protocol.
+With the correct time set on the computer running PresenTense Time Server, this computer can offer time services to clients/workstations as well as other devices which support the NTP protocol.
+Such devices can be routers, switches, storage devices as well as security and door access systems.
 Time services may be offered according to one or more of the common time protocols depending on the accuracy desired.

-PresenTense Time Client operates as a true system service on Windows NT / 2000 / XP / 2003 / Vista operating systems to synchronize their system clocks to a corporate time server.
+PresenTense Time Client operates as a true system service all Windows operating systems later than Windows NT to synchronize their system clocks to a corporate time server.

 Although a corporate time server is not necessary, it is recommended.
 Disadvantages with configuring each time client to synchronize to internet based time servers are: